top of page

 Nomachi, Kanazawa (near the Nishi Chaya District)

-During this experience, you will not only witness a graceful tea ceremony performance by Yuta Takahashi but also enjoy three varieties of matcha, including one of the finest, presented in a fun, traditional-game style.
-If you think matcha is a bitter drink, join us, and you’ll be surprised to discover the real taste of matcha—creamy with a subtle sweetness!
+During this experience, you will not only witness a graceful tea ceremony performance by a tea master, Yuta Takahashi, but also enjoy three varieties of matcha, including one of the finest, presented in a fun, traditional-game style.
+If you think matcha is a bitter drink, join us, and you’ll be surprised to discover the real taste of matcha—creamy with a subtle sweetness.